 Lessons focus on increasing students' proficiency and confidence in tackling word problems, which make up 50% of the total marks in the PSLE Maths paper.
 This includes exposure to a variety of word problems, ranging from basic questions to higher-order, non-routine sums.

 Our curriculum is structured around problem-solving concepts that have been selected through the analysis of past-year PSLE and school exam papers.
 Students learn to identify problem type and use efficient methods and time-saving shortcuts to solve each problem.

 Training Speed and Accuracy

-Warm-up questions and speed exercises known as 3 Minutes to Win It help students sharpen essential computational skills.
+Warm-up questions and speed exercises to help students sharpen essential computational skills.
 At the same time, they increase speed and accuracy in the completion of Multiple-Choice and Short-Answer questions, found in both Paper 1 and Paper 2.